-19 Law 19 - Boundaries
+19 LAW 19 - BOUNDARIES

-$19.1\,\text{Law}$ 19.1 (Determining the boundary and the field of play) shall apply with the following additions:

-- 19.1.1 The Ground Authority shall aim to provide the largest playing area, subject to: - 19.1.1.1 In Men's Hundred, no boundary exceeding a distance of 90 yards from the centre of the pitch.
-In any event, the distance from one square boundary to the other square boundary shall not be less than 120 yards and neither square boundary shall be shorter than 50 yards.
+- 19.1 Law 19.1 (Determining the boundary and the field of play) shall apply with the following additions: - 19.1.1 The Ground Authority shall aim to provide the largest playing area, subject to: - (a) In Men's Hundred, no boundary exceeding a distance of 90 yards from the centre of the pitch.
+In any event, the distance from one square boundary to the other square boundary shall not be less than 130 yards and neither square boundary shall be shorter than 65 yards (unless pitch selection and venue dimensions do not allow for 65 yards in which case the square boundary shall be as near to 65 yards as possible).
 The straight boundary at both ends of the pitch shall be a minimum of 60 yards.
-Distances shall be measured from the centre of the pitch to be used. - 19.1.1.2 In Women's Hundred, no boundary exceeding a distance of 70 yards from the centre of the pitch.
-In any event, the distance from one square boundary to the other square boundary shall not be less than 120 yards and neither square boundary shall be shorter than 50 yards.
+Distances shall be measured from the centre of the pitch to be used. - (b) In Women's Hundred, no boundary exceeding a distance of 70 yards from the centre of the pitch.
+In any event, the distance from one square boundary to the other square boundary shall not be less than 130 yards and neither square boundary shall be shorter than 65 yards (unless pitch selection and venue dimensions do not allow for 65 yards in which case the square boundary shall be as near to 65 yards as possible).
 The straight boundary at both ends of the pitch shall be a minimum of 60 yards.
 Distances shall be measured from the centre of the pitch to be used.

-A gap of 3 yards between the boundary and any perimeter fencing (or other solid object) is mandatory.
-If this results in a boundary shorter than the minimum being required, then ECB Domestic Cricket Operations must be contacted for approval for such a boundary to be used.

-In the event of the Umpires, during their pre-match inspection, considering that a suitably large area has not been utilised for the marking of boundaries within this Playing Condition, they shall be empowered to have them moved to achieve this objective, subject to consultation with the Ground Authority.

-On grounds where the boundary is not clearly defined by a perimeter fence or edge of grass area, it must be marked by a rope.

-- 19.1.2 In addition to Law 19.1.2, if practicable, sight screens shall be provided at both ends of all grounds.
+- 19.1.2 A gap of 3 yards between the boundary and any perimeter fencing (or other solid object) is mandatory.
+If this results in a boundary shorter than the minimum being required, then ECB Domestic Cricket Operations must be contacted for approval for such a boundary to be used. - 19.1.3 In the event of the umpires, during their pre-match inspection, considering that a suitably large area has not been utilised for the marking of boundaries within this Playing Condition, they shall be empowered to have them moved to achieve this objective, subject to consultation with the Ground Authority. - 19.1.4 On grounds where the boundary is not clearly defined by a perimeter fence or edge of grass area, it must be marked by a rope. - 19.1.5 In addition to Law 19.1.2, if practicable, sight screens shall be provided at both ends of all grounds.
 Advertising shall be permitted on the sight screen behind the striker, provided that is removed for the subsequent over from that end. - 19.2 Law 19.7 (Runs scored from boundaries) shall apply and in addition, at the point that the ball ceases to be dead subsequent to a boundary being scored or Time has been called, there shall be no scope for review or further review of the number of runs scored from that boundary.

-20 Law 20 - Dead ball
+20 LAW 20 - DEAD BALL